 Employee Engagement and Collaboration

-Content is no longer top-down, it’s driven by user feedback, engagement, and user-generated content.
+Content is no longer top-down, it’s driven by employee feedback, engagement, and user-generated content.
 With a flexible permissions model you can put people in charge of their own sections on the intranet, where they can happily curate and promote the content that matters to them and their team.
 You can embed forms, surveys and opinion polls in your content to transform users’ experience of the intranet into a proper two-way conversation, rather than relying on the old “log in, read content, log out” model from the days before social intranets were invented.

 Many companies aim to minimize the pain of setting up a new intranet by offering a consultancy period (as Pancentric Digital do with their Hub), which helps to reassure administrators that they are getting the best use out of their intranet software.
 For all the hype around social intranets, an intranet should still provide administrators with insights into how users are interacting with the system.
 A common feature is a “search report” which shows what users are searching for and when, and how many results were found, and if monitored regularly this can highlight gaps in your intranet’s content and its navigability.
 Similarly, allowing users to ‘Like’ or 'Comment' on a piece of content will gradually reveal not only what’s popular, but also what isn’t, which will inevitably lead to you refining your intranet content and making future content more engaging.